87th Battalion (Canadian Grenadier Guards), CEF: Private John Francis Young

 Montreal, Canada: A tribute plaque in front of Sergeant Young's Heads Stone in Mount Royal Cemetery was unveiled by The Canadian Grenadier Guards.
 The Canadian Grenadier Guards' Junior Ranks Mess is named the "John Francis Young Club" in his honour.
 Past and present serving members of The Canadian Grenadier Guards are required to execute a proper halt, come to attention, each time entering the Jr. Ranks Mess.
 There is a memorial plaque to him in the CGG Sergeants' mess.

 Kidderminster, England: The dedication of a new road name and a paving stone in J.F.
 Young's memory was unveiled by the Wyre Forest District Council.
 The ceremony in front took place outside St Mary's and All Saints Church in Kidderminster on September 3, 2018.
 The ceremony was attended by local dignitaries and veterans' organisations as well as representatives of the Canadian High Commission and the Canadian Grenadier Guards.

-Ottawa, Canada: A Victoria Cross Commemorative plaque honours Canadians (including Newfoundlanders) born in the UK awarded the Victoria Cross during the First World War.
-It was unveiled by Princess Anne on 10 Nov 2014, on the wall of the British High Commission on Elgin Street in Ottawa.
-According to a UK government press release: "Bronze plaques were commissioned to recognize 175 Victoria Cross winners in total from 11 countries.
-Canada has the highest number of overseas recipients with 70."

 York, Ontario - Canada: The Canadian Victoria Cross Memorial commissioned by The Mount Pleasant Group is a beautiful memorial dedicated to the 99 men who have been awarded the Victoria Cross while fighting as with the Canadian military.
 The monument is set out to represent the shapes of the Victoria Cross and a Maple Leaf and occupies the main walkway along the boulevard that runs through York Cemetery.
 Unveiled in July 2017, the memorial has individual plaques for each VC winner describing their actions of bravery which led to their receiving the highest honour awarded by the British Commonwealth.
 Also featured is a large replica of the Victoria Cross and an accompanying plaque that describes the history and significance of the award.